 Our full-time, long-term pathway will accommodate approximately 40% of all referrals.
 It will be offered to years 10 and 11.
 Students will attend BFA on a permanent basis for a determined length of time agreed with commissioners.
 The main outcome for this pathway is the successful onward progression to sixth-form, further education, apprenticeship or employment.

-If you are a school, and wish to commission a place please contact our Interim Principal, Aileen Morrison, in the first instance.
-Click here to send an email now.
+If you are a school, and wish to commission a place please contact our Interim Principal, Alex Davies, in the first instance.